 A study conducted in recent years concluded that longboarders are more likely to suffer severe injuries than skateboarders.

-Based on a sample of patients hospitalized due to skateboard/longboard accidents, longboarders were found more likely than skateboarders to suffer head fractures, traumatic brain injury and intra-skull bleeding.
+Based on a sample of patients hospitalized as a result of skateboard/longboard accidents, longboarders were found more likely than skateboarders to suffer head fractures, traumatic brain injury and intra-skull bleeding.

-Skateboarders often ride at skateparks, where helmets are often mandatory.
+Skateboarders often ride at skateparks, where helmets are typically required.
 Longboarders, on the other hand, often ride on open roads, not necessarily wearing a helmet.
-As a longboarder, when riding on the streets you’re more at risk of being pushed into a curb, light post or sign post, and of getting hit by a car.
+As a longboarder, when riding the streets you’re more at risk of being pushed into a curb, light post or sign post, and of getting hit by a car.

-So, even though skateboarders often seem to perform crazy jumps and stunts, many do it in a very controlled manner and in relatively safe environments (skateparks).
+So, even though skateboarders often seem to perform crazy jumps and stunts, many do it in a very controlled way in a relatively safe environment (skatepark).

-Because longboards are so stable and fast, you may quickly feel comfortable and safe riding it downhill.
-You may not realize how fast you’re going, and may have not learned to properly stop / slide / fall.
+Because longboards can be so stable and fast, you may quickly feel comfortable and safe riding your board downhill.
+You may not realize how fast you’re going, and may not know how to properly stop / slide / fall.
 You may also not be wearing proper protection.
-And this is exactly what can make longboarding dangerous.
+That’s exactly what can make longboarding dangerous.

 As a mature and intelligent person, you should take appropriate precautions before you start riding on your longboard, to make this awesome sport as risky (or risk-free) as riding a bike.

-For one thing, make sure your longboard build is of decent quality, and that it’s well suited for your riding style.
-For example, if you’re cruising long distance, you should have big grippy wheels that easily roll over small obsctacles and cracks – vs stopping in your track and sending you flying in the air.
+For one thing, make sure your longboard is of decent quality and well suited for your riding style.
+For example, if you’re cruising long distance, you should have big grippy wheels that can roll over small obsctacles and cracks, not stopping you in your track and sending you flying in the air.

-Obviously, gear up with protective equipment that’s appropriate for the way you ride – cruising at the beach, pulling freestyle stunts, freeriding or speeding downhill.
-If you’re going to do serious speed, wear serious protection gear.
+Be sure to gear up with a helmet, pads, and/or gloves as appropriate for your riding style – cruising around, pulling freestyle stunts, freeriding or speeding downhill.
+If you’re going to do serious speed, wear serious protection.

 Lastly, if you ride in traffic, use common sense and make yourself predictable.
-Likewise, anticipate drivers behaviors, abide by the road rules, and most of all, know how to stop on a dime !
+Likewise, try to anticipate drivers behaviors, abide by the road rules, and most of all, master stopping on a dime !